filecoin-project/lotus-docs/content/en/docs/developers/developer-network.md

 ## Next steps

 You now have a fully functioning Filecoin developer network!
-You can start testing your set up and playing with the Filecoin network in a safe and fast environment.
+You can start testing your setup and playing with the Filecoin network in a safe and fast environment.

 <!-- =============================